Chairman and Founder of Bread of Life Ministries

 of children's ministry curriculum material.
 We decided to place all of

-that material on our web site along with the plans for renovating our
+that material on our web site along with material written and donated to

 anyone interested in using it.
-Over the years we have received hundreds
+From emails we have received, we know

 When you consider